Day 1: Rongai Trailhead/Nalemoru (1950m, 6400ft) to Simba Camp (2620, 8595ft)

 Hopefully you have enough energy to enjoy the spectacular sunrise over Mawenzi, and your achievement getting this far gives you a spring in your step.
 You’ve got another couple of hours to go.

 From Gillman’s Point, you hike around the crater rim, steadily uphill to Uhuru Peak.
 It’s dramatic up here.
 The stark white of the glaciers against the dark rocks, with the sun breaking through in the background.
-Looking down into the crater itself you can see where the real centre of the volcano is – the Ash Pit.
+Looking down into the crater itself you can see where the real center of the volcano is – the Ash Pit.

 Uhuru Peak itself is a signboard erected amongst the rocks.
 You’ve done it!
 The Summit!
 After photos and congratulations and a brief rest, it’s time descend.